 Dekel, T., Yerday, E., Almo-Wexler, E., & Keshet S. (Eds.).
 (2017).
 The monk and the lion – Contemporary Ethiopian visual art in Israel.
 Tel Aviv: Achoti Press (bi-lingual: English and Hebrew). click >

-Dekel, T. (2019).
-Ageism – Art, Gender and Age in Israeli Art.
-Ra'anana: The Open University Press, The Academic Godlberg Fund.
+Dekel, T. (2020).
+Women and old age - Gender and ageism as reflected in Israeli art.
+Ra'anana: Open University Press, IL. click >

 Dekel, T. (2004).
 Maternal desire: Mary Kelly's post-partum document, feminist art in the 1970s, Assaph – Studies in Art History, 9, 161-172.